Atlantic cod: Reproduction

-Atlantic cod will attain sexual maturity between ages two and eight with this varying between different populations and has also varied over time with a population.
+Atlantic cod will attain sexual maturity between ages 2 and 8, but this varies between different populations and has also varied over time with a population.
 Their gonads take several months to develop and most populations will spawn from January to May.
 For many populations, the spawning grounds are located in a different area from the feeding grounds so require the fish to migrate in order to spawn.
 On the spawning area, males and females will form large schools.
 Based on behavioral observations of cod, the cod mating system has been likened to a lekking system, which is characterized by males aggregating and establishing dominance hierarchies, at which point females may visit and choose a spawning partner based on status and sexual characteristics.
 Evidence suggests male sound production and other sexually selected characteristics allow female cod to actively choose a spawning partner.
 Males also exhibit aggressive interactions for access to females.

 Atlantic cod are batch spawners, in which females will spawn approximately 5–20 batches of eggs over a period of time with 2–4 days between the release of each batch.
 Each female will spawn between 2 hundred thousand and 15 million eggs, with larger females spawning more eggs.
 Females release gametes in a ventral mount, and males then fertilize the released eggs.
 The eggs and newly hatched larvae float freely in the water and will drift with the current, with some populations relying upon the current to transport the larvae to nursery areas.